Horatio Spafford

-Horatio Gates Spafford (October 20, 1828, Troy, New York – September 25, 1888, Jerusalem) was a prominent American lawyer and Presbyterian church elder.
-He is best known for penning the Christian hymn It Is Well With My Soul following a family tragedy in which his four daughters died aboard the S.S.
-Ville du Havre on a transatlantic voyage.
+Horatio Gates Spafford (October 20, 1828, Troy, New York – September 25, 1888, Jerusalem) was an American lawyer and Presbyterian church elder.
+He is best known for penning the Christian hymn "It Is Well With My Soul" following the Great Chicago Fire (1871), and the deaths of his four daughters on a transatlantic voyage aboard the S.S.
+Ville du Havre.

-Life
+Biography

 Spafford was the son of Gazetteer author Horatio Gates Spafford and Elizabeth Clark Hewitt Spafford.

-On September 5, 1861, he married Anna Larsen of Stavanger, Norway, in Chicago.
+On September 5, 1861, Spafford married Anna Larsen of Stavanger, Norway, in Chicago.
 Spafford was a lawyer and a senior partner in a large law firm.

 The Spaffords were supporters and friends of evangelist Dwight L. Moody.

 Spafford invested in real estate north of Chicago in the spring of 1871.
-In October 1871, the Great Fire of Chicago reduced the city to ashes, destroying most of Spafford's investment.
+However, in October 1871, the Great Fire of Chicago reduced the city to ashes, destroying most of Spafford's investment.

-Ville du Havre

-Two years after the devastation of the Great Chicago Fire, the family planned a trip to Europe.
-Late business demands (zoning issues arising from the conflagration) kept Spafford from joining his wife and four daughters on a family vacation in England, where his friend D. L. Moody would be preaching.

-On November 22, 1873, while crossing the Atlantic on the steamship Ville du Havre, the ship was struck by an iron sailing vessel, killing 226 people, including all four of Spafford's daughters: Annie, age 12; Maggie, 7; Bessie, 4; and an 18-month old baby.
+Two years after the Great Chicago Fire, the Spaffords planned a trip to Europe.
+Business demands (zoning issues arising from the conflagration) kept Spafford from joining his wife and four daughters on the family vacation in England, where his friend D. L. Moody would be preaching.
+On November 22, 1873, while crossing the Atlantic on the steamship Ville du Havre, the ship was struck by an iron sailing vessel, killing 226 people, including all four of Spafford's daughters: Annie, age 12; Maggie, 7; Bessie, 5; and Tanetta, 2.
 His wife, Anna, survived the tragedy.
 Upon arriving in Cardiff, Wales, she sent a telegram to Spafford that read "Saved alone."
 Shortly afterwards, as Spafford traveled to meet his grieving wife, he was inspired to write It Is Well with My Soul as his ship passed near where his daughters had died.

+Following the sinking of the Ville du Havre, Anna gave birth to three more children, Horatio Goertner (November 16, 1875), Bertha Hedges (March 24, 1878), and Grace (January 18, 1881).
+On February 11, 1880, their son Horatio died of scarlet fever at age four.
+This final tragedy began Spafford's move away from material success toward a lifelong spiritual pilgrimage.
+The couple left the Presbyterian congregation and began to host prayer meetings in their home.
+Their Messianic sect was dubbed "the Overcomers" by the American press.